TheGameSpider/TechnicSolder/README.md

 ```bash
 sudo passwd root
 ```
-Write you current password, then set new root password
+Write your current password, then set new root password
 ```bash
 exit
 ```